getify/You-Dont-Know-JS/up & going/ch1.md

 console.log( amount.toFixed( 2 ) );	// "215.98"
 ```

-**Note:** As you can see, JavaScript `number`s aren't automatically formatted for dollars -- the engine doesn't know what your *intent* is and there's no *type* for currency.
-In this case, the provided `toFixed(..)` method lets us specify how many decimal places we'd like the `number` rounded to.
+**Note:** Similar to how `console.log(..)` is a function `log(..)` accessed as an object property on the `console` value, `toFixed(..)` here is a function that can be accessed on `number` values.
+JavaScript `number`s aren't automatically formatted for dollars -- the engine doesn't know what your *intent* is and there's no *type* for currency. `toFixed(..)` lets us specify how many decimal places we'd like the `number` rounded to, and it produces the `string` as necessary.

-The `TAX_RATE` variable is only "constant" by convention -- there's nothing special in this program that prevents it from being changed.
-But if the city raises the sales tax rate to 9%, we can easily change our program by setting the `TAX_RATE` assigned value to `0.09` once, instead of finding many occurrences of `0.08` strewn throughout the program and updating all of them.
+The `TAX_RATE` variable is only *constant* by convention -- there's nothing special in this program that prevents it from being changed.
+But if the city raises the sales tax rate to 9%, we can still easily update our program by setting the `TAX_RATE` assigned value to `0.09` in one place, instead of finding many occurrences of the value `0.08` strewn throughout the program and updating all of them.

-The newest version of JavaScript, called ES6, includes a new way to declare constants which accomplishes the same benefits we've just shown, but also prevents accidentally changing the `TAX_RATE` variable somewhere else after the initial setting:
+The newest version of JavaScript at the time of this writing (often called ES6) includes a new way to declare *constants* which accomplishes the same benefits we've just shown, but also prevents accidentally changing the `TAX_RATE` variable somewhere else after the initial setting, by using `const` instead of `var`:

 ```js
 // as of ES6: